JacoboG/passport-jwt-api/README.md

 ```

 ## Validators
-The validators was implented with `express-validator`
+The validators was implemented with `express-validator`
 ```node
 const AuthValidator = {
     registerValidator: async(req, res, next);